nmaiorana/svi-trading-tools/README.md

   - Get an Ameritrade developers consumer key  [Ameritrade Developer API](https://developer.tdameritrade.com/)
   - Python 3.8
   - Python modules are listed in the requirements.txt file
+  - trading_strategy_evaluation/create_and_backtest_stock_selection_strategies.py To Create Trading Strategies
+  - compute_new_holdings.py To Determine holdings by account based on strategy
+  - portfolio_holdings_adjustment.py To place buy/sell orders based on new holdings
+    - Existing stocks identified in new holdings are not changed, existing stocks are removed and holdings are adjusted
+  - liquidate_short_term_assets.py To liquidate all short-term assets

 ### Overview
 ```mermaid